 As a class, read a short selection.

 This can be either a short essay or part of one.
 It should be short enough that students can read it in the first part of your class session.
-Some suggestions are “short –short stories” or biographies of important people like Dr. Martin Luther King.
-Other suggestions are short expository readings from the fields of science, education, or history.
+Some suggestions are “short –short stories” or biographies of important people like Dr. Martin Luther King or other figures familiar to your class.
+Other examples are short expository readings from the fields of science, education, or history.
+But begin with something fairly simple and appropriate to the level of your class, until they grasp the concept

 Have students underline the main ideas as they read.

-Provide an example.
-The teacher might consider also handing out an example summary of Titanic or something students have recently read—not the reading they are working on in this lesson—as a model of a summary.
+The teacher might consider also handing out an example summary of "Titanic" or something students have recently read—not the reading they are working on in this lesson—as a model of a summary.

-Discuss the ideas.
 At this point, discuss the ideas students underlined in their readings.
 Call on students to share the main ideas they underlined and write them on the board.
+These can even be in point form.

 Paraphrase the sentences.

 An important concept related to summarizing is changing the summary significantly from the original.
-Model changing the grammar and vocabulary of the sentences, and have the student help with this as much as they can.
+Practice changing the grammar and vocabulary of the sentences, and have the students help with this as much as they can.
 This is a good way to help expand their vocabularies.
-The teacher can refer back to the Titanic example at this point as needed: “Would you use the exact words as the film when describing it to your friend?
+The teacher can refer back to the "Titanic" example at this point as needed: “Would you use the exact words as the film when describing it to your friend?
 Or would you use different words that mean about the same thing?”

 Give out another short reading selection.
 Have students work on reading and marking the selection and then writing their summaries by themselves this time or in pairs.

-It might be helpful at this point to instruct students to first do the reading and marking, and then close the reading, and without referring to it, tell their partner what it was about.
+It might be helpful at this point to instruct students to first do the reading and marking, and then close the reading.
+Then, without referring to it, tell their partner what it was about.
 The partner can take notes on the retelling, and then they can compare it to the original, making adjustments, such as adding missed main points or deleting details.

 Summary writing isn’t easy and isn’t a skill that comes naturally.